InfinitumForm/cf-geoplugin/readme.txt

 [cfgeo return="region"]
 We just found shoes in [cfgeo_city] that you can buy for 50% discount.
 [cfgeo ip="127.0.0.1" return="area_code"]
-[cfgeo exclude="Toronto"] This text is seeing by everyone except Toronto people [/cfgeo] [cfgeo include="New York"] This text seeing only people from New York [/cfgeo] [in_eu]You are from the European Union[/in_eu] [not_in_eu]You are NOT from the European Union[/not_in_eu] [is_vat]You are under VAT[/is_vat]
+[cfgeo exclude="Toronto"] This text is seen by everyone except Toronto people [/cfgeo] [cfgeo include="New York"] This text is seen only by people from New York [/cfgeo] [in_eu]You are from the European Union[/in_eu] [not_in_eu]You are NOT from the European Union[/not_in_eu] [is_vat]You are under VAT[/is_vat]